KyubiSystems/Yomiko/README.md

 Options
 -------

-* "More Like this" to grab similar titles from download sites?
+* Lazy loading on thumbnail pages to speed display
+* 7zip support (requires xz install)
+* Interface with download site apps -- "More like this" button?
-* Cloud storage on Amazon S3?
+* Cloud storage on Dropbox, Amazon S3?